-If I Were Building a Pool: A Professional’s Guide to the Perfect Backyard
+If I Was Building ‘My Pool’: A Professional’s Guide to the Perfect Backyard

 Here’s my pool professional’s go-to advice when searching for the best product to fit your personalized needs.

-Above-ground pools, like the name suggests, sit on top of the ground.
+- Above-ground pools: Above-ground pools, as the name suggests, sit on top of the ground.
 These pools are installed on top of a crushed stone pad, and usually come in two shapes: oval and round.
 They cannot be buried, so you are limited in the depth of water that you can have, usually a maximum depth of 50” of actual water.
-Above ground pools start off around $6,500 installed for a smaller round and can go up to $20,000 for a fully loaded, large oval with a heater and every accessory that you can think of.
-That sort of setup would be the extreme however, as most above-ground pools tend to be around $8,000-$10,000 installed.
-Above-ground pools have the most limited selection of available add-ons, but with what’s available in today’s market, can be setup to suit almost any client’s needs.
+Above ground pools start off around $9,000 installed for a smaller round and can go up to $35,000 for a fully loaded, large oval with a heater and every accessory that you can think of.
+That sort of setup would be extreme however, as most above-ground pools tend to be around $12,000-$20,000 installed.
+Above-ground pools have the most limited selection of available add-ons, but with what’s available in today’s market, can be set up to suit almost any client’s needs.

-This is probably the least-known pool type and are often mistaken for their counterparts.
-On-ground pools have thick steel panels that can be setup above the ground, partially buried into the ground or fully buried like an in-ground pool.
+- On-ground pools: This is probably the least-known pool type and are often mistaken for their counterparts.
+On-ground pools have thick steel panels that can be set up above the ground, partially buried into the ground or fully buried like an in-ground pool.
 With on-ground pools, you generally have an equipment package more like an above-ground pool, with a 20mm liner and similar standard features.
 On-ground pools come in more shape selections than an above-ground, incorporating round, oval, key and kidney shapes.
 These pools can have a 6’ deep end, available in most of the sizes.
-On-ground projects range from around $13,500 to $35,000 installed.
+On-ground projects range from around $35,000 to $75,000 installed.
 Why such a big gap?
-It all comes down to size, shape, how far into the ground you want the pool installed and how many in-ground pool features you want to add such as; a buried fiberglass step, in-wall pool lighting and even creating a project that’s hard to distinguish from a basic in-ground pool design.
+It all comes down to size, shape, how far into the ground you want the pool installed and how many in-ground pool features you want to add such as a buried fiberglass step, in-wall pool lighting and even creating a project that’s hard to distinguish from a basic in-ground pool design.

-Fully buried and offering by far the most amount of construction options, these pools come in dozens of different size and shape configurations.
+- In-ground pools: Fully buried and offering by far the most amount of construction options, these pools come in dozens of different sizes and shape configurations.
 Custom-steel kits even allow pool professionals to create sun ledges, seating areas and swim-up bars into the pool design, rivaling the most impressive Caribbean resort.
-In-ground pools have too many options to list, and the process for creating one can result in a completely unique backyard experience.
+In-ground pools have too many options to list, and the process of creating one can result in a completely unique backyard experience.
 With features like automatic pool covers, water features and fountains to enhance the finished deck area, inground pools will have the biggest impact on your outdoor space.

 This comes down to preference and preferred seasonal usage.
 Without a pool heater, your pool season typically starts in Mid-May (though pools should be opened by late April,) and goes through to early September.
 Water temperature is 100% dependent on; the season, sun exposure to the pool area and if you are using your solar cover each evening.